-I am an experienced research consultant currently writing up my ESRC funded PhD research into contestations around intensive agricultural developments.
+I have been researching contestations around intensive livestock farming developments for an ESRC funded PhD.
+I have submitted my thesis and am currently writing several articles about my research.
 I live in Shropshire and my research has focused on the planning regimes in Herefordshire and Shropshire.

 I have many years’ experience of research and consultancy in public, private and academic contexts, largely specialising in rural regeneration and tourism development.